frontity/frontity-injector-ab-testing/README.md

 - FRONTITY_INJECTOR_PERCENTAGE: Percentage of times Frontity is loaded out of 100 (default: 10)
 - TEST_NUMBER: In case you want to start a new experiment from scratch (default: 1)

+## Requirements

+It needs at least v1.9.0 of our [Frontity WP plugin](https://wordpress.org/plugins/wp-pwa/).